DamengRandom/tipify/js-closure.md

 ### JavaScript Closure

-Before everything, we need to know JavaScript has `2` types of variables, `global` & `local` variable!!
+Before everything, we need to know JavaScript has `2` types of variables (based on Variable Scope to categorize), `global` & `local` variable !!

 #### Concept: